-Outcomes what went well what didn't go so well programme and regular seasonal holiday events.
+Outcomes what went well what didn't go so well The Off the Wall, on the Move programme has been - Control of the cont extremely successful and we have subsequently engaged with 39,635 people through varied events and touring shows in and around Cheltenham.
+This programme will continue until Autumn 2012 with events linking into the Jubilee celebrations, the Olympics and the centenary of the Scott/Wilson Antarctic expedition.
+In addition to the engagement programme, the team has also continued its education programme and regular seasonal holiday events.
 Up to the end of March 29,122 people have taken part.
 The Town Hall had a successful year; 68,478 tickets were sold and there were 250,000 hits on the new Town Hall website.
-The council delivers cashable savings, as well as improved customer satisfaction overall and better performance through the The council has implemented a number of projects to deliver the £2.8m savings that were agreed as part of the 2011-12 budget in February 2011.
-The GO business support system was to have been launched in Cotswolds and West Oxfordshire councils by end of March 2012, but this has been delayed. effective commissioning of services.
-Significant work was undertaken to launch the GO Shared Service on 1 st April together with its accompanying business support system.
+The council delivers cashable The council has implemented a number of projects to The GO business support system was to have been savings, as well as improved deliver the £2.8m savings that were agreed as part of launched in Cotswolds DC by the end of March 2012, but customer satisfaction overall and better performance through the the 2011-12 budget in February 2011. this will now take place in August 2012. effective commissioning of Significant work was undertaken to launch the GO services.
+Shared Service on 1 st April together with its accompanying business support system.
 The Leisure and culture commissioning review has reached option appraisal stage and a number of options are now being evaluated against a set of criteria agreed with the member working group.
 The review has already saved £138k to date.
 A number of new commissioning reviews have been agreed and included within the corporate strategy action plan for 2012/13